Peak demand reduction pilot shows encouraging results for mall

 The Woodlands Mall is a bi-level, enclosed shopping center located 30 miles north of Houston.
 The mall was renovated in 2004 and since then Woodlands has been included in portfolio-wide energy management upgrade plans.
 As the Houston area utility had recently instituted peak demand pricing, Woodlands Mall was a prime candidate for a demand reduction pilot.

-Spearheaded by Buildings IOT, the corporate master systems integrator of record for GGP, now Brookfield Properties, Buildings IOT was brought in to build the peak demand reduction system.
+Spearheaded by Buildings IOT, the corporate master systems integrator of record for BPR, a peak demand reduction test system was developed.
 By reducing energy usage in common areas during the utility company’s pre-determined peak hours, Woodlands could experience significant overall energy cost reductions.

 Working under the management and integration direction of Buildings IOT, we created a custom solution for automatic demand control for the mall's HVAC system based on electrical consumption.
 The demand management program uses SkySpark for system monitoring and notification, Niagara for building automation control and BACnet and Modbus for communication protocols across controllers.